• Skip to primary navigation

 CornbreadSlightly sweet and pairs well with the creamy texture.

-Baked PotatoesA hearty side that makes this meal even more filling.
+Baked Potatoesa filling side that makes this meal even more filling.

-These sides complement the rich, creamy soup while adding variety to your meal.
+These sides go with the rich, creamy soup while adding variety to your meal.

 Storage and Reheating Tips